In this article, you’ll find answers to questions like:

 The school district provides free breakfast to every child in Palm Beach County.
 Lunch is available low-cost or for free depending on a families' eligibilty.
 Click here for more information.

-• Kathy Burstein, spokeswoman, School District of Palm Beach County
+• Kathy Burstein, former spokeswoman, School District of Palm Beach County